 CFA: The MSFE curriculum is designed to help students pass the first CFA exam (i.e., Level I exam) at the end of their second semester in the program.
 The CFA is the most internationally recognized and credible credential for financial professionals and is earned by passing a series of analytically rigorous exams.
 The department has been providing competitive scholarships to undergraduate students to offset part of the cost of taking the exam.
 This scholarship program will be extended to MSFE students.
 Further, the department will make available study-guide material to help students prepare for the exam.

 Bloomberg Terminals and Training: Bloomberg is synonymous with real-time financial information.
 Every major financial institution hosts Bloomberg terminals.
 Due to the expense, however, very few universities provide access to Bloomberg.
 The Department of Economics and Finance at the Huntsman School of Business is one of these select few.
-These terminals not only support class-room instruction and faculty research, but provide a means for students to become certified in the use of Bloomberg – a skill that provides value to future employers on day one of your professional career.
+These terminals not only support classroom instruction and faculty research but provide a means for students to become certified in the use of Bloomberg – a skill that provides value to future employers on day one of your professional career.

 A Research Portfolio: The MSFE program includes the requirement that each student complete a Plan B paper.
-It is a little unusual for a professional master's degree to require a Plan B paper.
-But we think it is important for students to demonstrate that they have the creativity, discipline, and analytical ability necessary to complete such a project.
+It is a little unusual for a professional master’s degree to require a Plan B paper, but we think it is important for students to demonstrate that they have the creativity, discipline, and analytical ability necessary to complete such a project.
 Students will receive guidance as they write their papers through a faculty committee formed specifically for this purpose.
-The ideal student will have passed the Level 1 CFA exam, be Bloomberg certified, and completed a Plan B paper by the time they enter the job market with their freshly minted master's in financial economics from the Huntsman School of Business.
+The ideal student will have passed the Level 1 CFA exam, be Bloomberg certified, and have completed a Plan B paper by the time they enter the job market with their freshly minted master’s in financial economics from the Huntsman School of Business.

 Either the GRE or the GMAT is required.
 GRE scores should be included with the application.
-Scores must be at or above the 50th percentile for the verbal portion of the examinations and above the 60th percentile for the quantitative portion.
+Scores should be at or above the 50th percentile for the verbal portion of the examinations and above the 60th percentile for the quantitative portion.
 A TOEFL score is also required of all students whose native language is not English.
 Application forms and more information about application requirements can be found online at http://www.usu.edu/graduateschool/ or by phoning 435-797-1189.

 The Typical Plan of Study (POS) is as follows: